S2-DH/BHE-Custom-Rule_Script/README.md

 .\Manage-BHE-Selectors.ps1 -Audit -NoFilter
 ```

 This puts **all** custom non-default rules into CSV 4 for manual review.
-Open in Excel, mark `YES` on the rules to delete, and run the deletion script as normal.
+Open in Excel, mark `YES` on the rules to Confirm, and run the deletion script as normal.

 ---

 ## Interactive Mode

-Running the script without parameters launches an interactive selector browser — displays all rules colour-coded and lets you select rules to delete by number, range or name pattern:
+Running the script without parameters launches an interactive selector browser — displays all rules colour-coded and lets you select rules to Confirm by number, range or name pattern:

 ```powershell
 .\Manage-BHE-Selectors.ps1